 Total cost for fifteen credit hours is $7,200.
 Students may apply for financial aid through Bethany: Church Service Covenant Grant, Academic Excellence Scholarship, and need-based aid.

 Through our generous financial aid program, students may reduce their total tuition costs down to as low as $2,200 for the entire certificate if completed in four semesters.
 There is a $350 extension fee if a fifth semester is needed.
 An institutional loan program is also available for those who qualify.
-For full details on financial aid, payment plans, and extension fees, contact Bailey Schroeder through the Admissions Office (see below).
+For full details on financial aid, payment plans, and extension fees, contact Admissions.

-For more information on this certificate and courses, refer to the Bethany Academic Catalog.
+For more information on this certificate and courses, refer to the Academic Catalog.